saketh-jakkula/k8s_assign_L2/README.md

 ### Wrapper script
 Run **sh wrapper_l2.sh <project_name> <zone_name>**
-This script delivers 4 GCP instances, installs K8s cluster, installs helm, installs Guest book application and configures firewall rules, installs Prometheus and Grafana for monitoring and Dashboarding, installs EFK stack for centralized logging.
+This script delivers 4 GCP instances, installs K8s cluster, installs helm, installs Guest book application and configures firewall rules, installs Prometheus and Grafana for monitoring and Dashboarding, installs EFK stack for centralized logging and installs required packages in Jenkins server.

 For simplicity it configured the master node to have static ip, which will be used to access the applications over the NodePort.
 Example: